CQCL/hugr/specification/hugr.md

 ###### `RemoveConstIgnore`

-Given a `LoadConstant<T>` node `n` that has no outgoing edges, remove it (and its incoming value and Order edges) from the hugr.
+Given a `LoadConstant<T>` node `n` that has no outgoing edges, remove it (and its incoming Static edge and any Order edges) from the hugr.

 ##### Insertion and removal of const nodes